jam53/Jam54_Launcher/Documentation/Adding&UpdatingApplications.md

 - The project should already come with an existing sqlite3 database.
 If this isn't the case, navigate to the following folder: `\Jam54_Launcher\src\main\resources\com\jam54\jam54_launcher`

 - Open WSL (not CMD) and run the following commands to create a new database:
+    - > We use WSL since the sqlite3 binary on Windows only supports ASCII characters.
+      > Working with the database in CMD (i.e. Windows binary) would cause issues since the database will contain none ASCII characters.
 -   ```
     sqlite3 applications.sqlite
     ```